tlverse/tlverse-handbook/08-tmle3mopttx.md

 on the smaller subset.
 In addition, we provide an option to search for realistic optimal individualized interventions via the `realistic` specification.
 If `TRUE`, only treatments supported by the data will be considered, therefore alleviating concerns regarding practical positivity issues.
+Finally, we can incorporate source constrains by setting `resource` argument to less than 1.
 We explore all the important extensions of `tmle3mopttx` in later sections.